Language Guide (proto 2)

 • For numeric types, the default value is zero.

-• For enums, the default value is the first defined enum value.
+• For enums, the default value is the first defined enum value, which should be 0 (recommended for compatibility with proto3).
+See Enum Default Value.

 Because the default value for enums is the first defined enum value, take care when adding a value to the beginning of an enum value list.
 See the Updating a Message Type section for guidelines on how to safely change definitions.